-- Is it to ensure the sample is reflective of the patient population? - Is it for segmenting/understanding the data? - Is it to ensure diverse perspectives are represented? - Is it to ensure the respondent feels comfortable participating? - Is it for segmentation/analysis and, therefore, you need to know this information as part of the screening process?
+- Is it to ensure the sample is reflective of the patient population? - Is it to ensure diverse perspectives are represented? - Is it to ensure the respondent feels comfortable participating? - Is it for segmentation/analysis and, therefore, you need to know this part of the screening process?